Windham Sadler: First flights

 Sadler first flew in a balloon with his father in July 1810 at Oxford.
 He made his first solo ascent at the age of 16 in Cheltenham on 7 September 1813 after insufficient Hydrogen gas had been generated for the balloon to carry his father.
 Sadler took off in windy conditions around 5:00 pm; he descended to escape a snowstorm and almost struck trees near Wychbold before he threw out enough ballast to ascend to a safe height again.
 He landed around an hour later at Chadlington.
 Historian Mark Davies, writing in 2015, notes that this flight appears to have made Windham Sadler the youngest solo balloonist up to this point.
 On 15 July 1814 James Sadler made what would be his final balloon ascent, from Burlington House in company with Windham, in a 75 ft diameter balloon that they used throughout 1814.
-Although future ascents would often be advertised under his name it was Windham that made them.
-On 29 July 1814 Sadler flew from again from Burlington House, this time with actress Mary Thompson, landing in Coggeshall in Essex around 40 minutes later.
-The flight was commemorated in a painting at John Tatum's Theatre of Science in Fleet Street.
+Although future ascents would often be advertised under his name, it was Windham that made them.
+On 29 July 1814 Sadler flew again from Burlington House, this time with actress Mary Thompson, landing in Coggeshall in Essex around 40 minutes later.
+The flight was commemorated in a painting at John Tatum's Theatre of Science on Fleet Street.